Malaevleo/CV/README.md

 *Telomere Checkpoint in Development and Aging*.
 Int.
 J. Mol.
 Sci.
 2023, 24,15979.
 Kalmykova A. https://doi.org/10.3390/ijms242115979
 (Acknowledgements) \
 \
+Somatic mutations impose an entropic upper bound on human lifespan.
+Evgeniy Efimov, Vlad Fedotov, Leonid Malaev, Ekaterina E. Khrameeva, Dmitrii Kriukov. bioRxiv 2025.11.23.689982; doi: https://doi.org/10.1101/2025.11.23.689982 \
+\
 And currently I have two papers in the works.
-One about [somatic mutations](https://github.com/Malaevleo/dynamical_system_somatic_mutations_2024) and the other about [comparative genomics of bats](https://github.com/Malaevleo/bat_project).
+One about ancient DNA and the other about [comparative genomics of bats](https://github.com/Malaevleo/bat_project).